mc706/behave-web-seed/README.md

-Given I am on the page with url "http://www.example.com" When I put "test" in the field with name "username" And I put password in the field with name "password" And I click the button with text "Login"
+Given I am on the page with url "http://www.example.com" When I put "test" in the field with name "username" And I put password in the field with name "password" And I click the button with id "login"
 ```
 to the single Given statement:
 ```